splunk/step/scrimmages/firefire/README.md

 -   [Leaflet.heat](https://github.com/Leaflet/Leaflet.heat)
 -   [D3](http://d3js.org)

-# Getting the Data
+# Getting the data

-We start, as we often do, with getting the data into Splunk.
+We start, as we often do, with getting the data into Splunk Enterprise.
 In this case, we want to pull the data from a web service.
 Seattle's data portal is hosted by a company named[ Socrata](https://www.socrata.com/).
-Socrata offers several ways to obtain the data they serve- we are going to choose their SODA API.
+Socrata offers several ways to obtain the data they serve.
+We are going to choose their SODA API.

-When pulling data into Splunk we need to take a few things into consideration.
+When pulling data into Splunk Enterprise we need to take a few things into consideration.
 In this case the data is presented as a web service where we will need to periodically poll for new data.
-Most services don't supply a cursor, so we will have to figure out a suitable way to determine how to ask for only new data- we don't want to add multiple copies of the same event into our indexes.
+Most services don't supply a cursor, so we will have to figure out a suitable way to determine how to ask for only new data.
+We don't want to add multiple copies of the same event into our indexes.

 The simplest and most straightforward way is to poll every $ x $ minutes and ask for the last $ x $ minutes of data.
-The problem is that this opens us up to a couple kinds of failures.
+The problem is that this opens us up to a couple of kinds of failures.
 If our scheduler isn't precise, we may start early and duplicate data.
 If we start late we miss data.
-Worst, there's no way to know if this happens!
-If the Splunk indexer we are running on is down for maintenance or for this project you close your laptop and go home for the night, our input won't know where to restart.
+Worse, there's no way to know if this happens!
+If the Splunk Enterprise indexer we are running on is down for maintenance, or while working through this exericse you close your laptop and go home for the night, our input won't know where to restart.

 Another way is to keep track of the last item we saw, and start there on the next polling cycle.
-That means that we need some way to keep track of where we are in the list between invocations.
-In our data set we have an incident date- let's use that.
-We can request all events and keep track of the time of the last one.
+That means that we need some way to keep track of where we are in the list between invocations. <<RBC: Not sure if "invocations" is the best word to use here.
+When I search docs on Splunk, I only get 29 hits.
+That tells me it's not super common and we want to make sure that since this is potentially going to be used by newer Splunk users that we choose the most common terms possible.
+Sadly, I don't know what that word might be, but just something to think about.>> In our data set we have an incident date that we can use.
+We can request all events and keep track of the time of the last one we received.
 When we next make a request we will use that date as a minimum filter.
-This scheme still isn't perfect- if data is added retroactively we will never see it.
-There's also a possibility that if two events have the same time we will get the first one but skip the second if they split between our fetches.
-But for this case, both of those seem to be pretty reasonable tradeoffs.
+This scheme still isn't perfect.
+If data is added retroactively we will never see it.
+There's also a possibility that if two events have the same timestamp <<RBC: Okay technically, or was time sufficient?>> we will get the first one but not the second if they are split between our fetches.
+But for this exercise, both of those seem to be pretty reasonable tradeoffs.

 ## Configuration for the input<a id="orgheadline4"></a>